Albion Online: Gameplay

+Items in Albion Online have eight tiers, ranging from Beginner to Elder.
+Item Power (IP) of an item increases with the tier.
+Items can also be enchanted, giving them more IP.
+Levels of weapon specialization (commonly referred to as "spec"), which is leveled up with Fame, also significantly increases IP.

 The game has a large open-world map that players can travel through.
-Different PVP zones offer different levels of risk and reward, including Yellow, Red, and Black zones; Red and Black zones featuring full loot drop upon death.
+Different PVP zones offer different levels of risk and reward, including Yellow, Red, and Black zones; Red and Black zones feature full loot drop upon death.

 The game has a fully player driven economy.
 All equipment and items are made by other players.
-The game offers both PVE and PVP experience.
+The game offers both PVE and PVP combat.

+Players may join a guild, which are created by other players for a fee.
+Guilds may consist of up to 300 players and fight over territories, castles, and other objectives.
+These large-scale battles are called ZvZ, short for Zerg vs. Zerg.
+Guilds may additionally form an alliance together.